Denton railway station: Passenger volume

+The statistics cover twelve month periods that start in April.

 Services

-In the 20 May 2018 timetable changes, Arriva Rail North introduced a return service at the station and changed the day of operation to Saturday.
-This was the first time in over twenty years that the station has had a service in both directions.
-In the December 2024 timetable, the first service departs Denton at 08:42 going to and returns at 09:15 before departing at 09:16 heading to on Saturdays only.
+In the 20 May 2018 timetable changes, Arriva Rail North introduced a return service at the station and changed the day of operation to Saturday.'
+From the December 2024 timetable, the Northern Trains Saturdays-only service departs from Denton at 08:42 for Stockport and returns at 09:16 heading back to Stalybridge.